Khodynka Cup of Sorrows: At the coronation

-A rumor swept through the crowd that the cups contained a gold coin.
+A rumor swept through the crowd that there was not enough food for everyone and the cups contained a gold coin.
 In the confusion and crowd crush that ensued, over a thousand people were killed in what has become known as the Khodynka Tragedy.
 This event was taken as an omen of things to come for the rest of Nicholas' reign.

 Legacy

 The coronation cup became known in Russia as the Cup of Sorrows, and the Tsar himself got the nickname of "Bloody Nicholas" as a result – despite his best efforts to compensate the families of the victims.